sourcegraph/handbook/content/company/strategy/code-graph/code-insights/index.md

 **What this does _not_ look like:**

-- We won't prevent the positive use cases of "individual tracking": if an individual wants to make a code insight demonstrating – for example – the spread of an API they built, they can
+- We won't prevent the positive use cases of individual tracking: if an individual wants to make a code insight demonstrating – for example – the spread of an API they built, they can

 ### Code Insights is an enterprise quality professional tool

 For Code Insights to be valuable, it must be precise, exact, and performant.
-When it comes to codebases, there's little value in a measurement tool that is "90%" correct, or "within +/- 5%": our users need exact answers to inform decisions and track goals successfully.
+When it comes to codebases, there's little value in a measurement tool that is 90% correct, or within +/- 5%: our users need exact answers to inform decisions and track goals successfully.
 Code Insights also has to be performant enough that one can use it to answer questions when the need arises – our users can't wait weeks for their data, nor can they "ration" use of Code Insights among a Sourcegraph instance.

 **What this looks like:**